IvyLH03/cs839-Foundation-Models/CS 839 Foundation Models .md

 - Target dataset: the new dataset to be adapted to (x^t, y^t)

 1. Dimensionality alignment:

    - Task-specific embedder -> Body -> task-specific predictor
-   - make the target data compatible with the pretrained model
+   - make the target data compatible with the pretrained model (in terms of dimension)
    - Input: convolution for image.
    - Output: pooling and linear classifier.

 2. Distribution Alignment

    - learn the task-specific embedder to make the distribution align with the input that the model already kinda knows - looks more similar to the source dataset.

+   - > Model might be more familiar with some part of the space, not all over the dimension.
+     >
+     > So let's make sure we're sending the target data to somewhere very similar.
+     >
+     > ==why are we considering y when we're changing the distribution of x?==

-   - Learn the embedder f^t to minimize the distance between
+   - Define a "distance" between source dataset and target dataset: Learn the embedder f^t to minimize the distance between $(f^t(x^t), y^t)$ and $(f^s(x^s), y^s)$

-3.
+     - It's not difficult to define distance between embeddings, but the outputs can be very different (for different tasks)
+     - So need a distance function: **Optimal Transport**
+       - We find a "move" function that transform the distribution
+       - And we find the "move" function that has the min cost
+       - Instead of talking about y ("labels") directly, we replace y with P(X|y) (distribution of vectors that lead to the predictions)
+       - We use **Wasserstein**: $W(P(X|y), P(X|y'))$
+     - We break down the OTDD into 1. distribution of inputs and 2. the Wasserstein we just defined.

+     > ==Still confused about how exactly Wasserstein is computed.==
+     >
+     > ==class conditional distribution==

+3. Fine tune the input and output network weights

+- Result: Changing distribution alignment works pretty well: it can even beat traditional Neural Architecture Search (NAS) i.e. find the best architecture.

-# Model Editing
+# Alignment

+"Do the users like it? "

+Use reinforcement learning.
+But how?

+**Reinforcement Learning from Human Feedback**: RLHF

+Don't change the model directly, but train another reward model based on (prompt, winning_response, losing_response).
+This reward model is also a language model, that for a particular generation, it can output score.

+1. Get feedback

+   - Produce different responses for the same prompt (different models or same model)

+   - Ask human which is better (binary output), or ask them to give a score

+2. Preference mode

+   - train this reward model to give scores for different responses

+   - based on the log likelihood

+     > ==log likelihood==

+   - You can start from pretrained reward models.
+There's a benchmark: rewardbench

+3. Fine tuning with RL

+   - Action space: all the tokens we can output
+   - State space: sequence tokens we have seen
+   - Reward function: the trained reward model
+   - Policy: the new version of the language model we're training.
+Hopefully it will output a higher reward generation.
+   - **Proximal Policy Optimization**: try to make it get better rewards, but at the same time, define a "penalty" of changling too much from the original model, so it won't overfit on rewards.

+- Problem with too much RLHF: model starts to refuse responding to anything

+Why RL: (Hypothesis)

+- SL failed to stop model lying when it doesn't know: it's not in the dataaset.
+Also, It's hard to put "i don't know" in the training set because it will only encourage them to reply "i don't know" to that specific question
+- RL encourages truth telling.
+Most of the time if it makes things up, it will lose reward.
+- **Abstains**
+  - High reward: correct
+  - Medium reward: abstain
+  - Negative reward: incorrect